SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 -- also the mobilenavbar needs the improvement.

 -- code using the Claude Opus 4 (Thinking) model not just thinking and generating like this model but use the Claude Opus 4 (Thinking) model itself

--- Add the login and sign up using the Google authentication.